RealCyGuy/songs-update/README.md

-*This has been deprecated in favour of the new [songs-backup](https://github.com/realcyguy/songs-backup) because it's better every way.*
+*This has been deprecated in favour of the new [songs-backup](https://github.com/realcyguy/songs-backup) because it's better in every way.*

 # songs-update